-Can Lyme Disease Affect Your Thyroid?
+Can Lyme Disease Affect the Thyroid?
+What to Know About Thyroiditis

-Lyme disease and thyroid problems may occasionally occur together.
-In rare cases, infection with Borrelia burgdorferi has been associated with autoimmune thyroiditis.
-In the article “Coexisting Thyroiditis and Carditis in a Patient with Lyme Disease: Looking for a Unifying Diagnosis,” Zarghamravanbakhsh and colleagues describe a patient who developed both Lyme carditis and autoimmune thyroiditis.¹
+In the article “Coexisting Thyroiditis and Carditis in a Patient with Lyme Disease: Looking for a Unifying Diagnosis,” Zarghamravanbakhsh and colleagues describe a patient who developed both thyroiditis and Lyme carditis.¹

 The case involved a 53-year-old woman who developed symptoms shortly after returning from a trip to Delaware.
 Although she did not recall a tick bite, she reported multiple encounters with deer during her visit.